TheoRGirard/hughes2d/paper.md

 # Summary

 `hughes2d` is an open-source python package for simulation pedestrian crowds in two dimensions.
-More specifically, the package is designed to compute approximations of Hughes' model introduced in [Hug02] (and other related models).
+More specifically, the package is designed to compute approximations of Hughes' model introduced in [@Hug02] (and other related models).
 The Hughes model is a macroscopic model -there is no agents here, the crowd is represented by a density function- coupling two non-linear partial differential equations.

 # Statement of need

 The mathematical modeling of pedestrian crowd is a rapidly developping topic since a few decades.
 There exist multiple software for simulation crowds of pedestrians both open source ([vadere],[JuPedSim],[UMANS],[Cromosim]) or not.
 However, up to our knowledge, all these softwares deal with microscopic simulations.
 We propose here a python package for macroscopic simulations of pedestrian evacuations, specifically for Hughes' model which is one of the most famous macroscopic pedestrian flow models.

-The Hughes model has been thoroughly studied during the last two decades (see [Survey]) but there exists, at the moment, no general mathematical result of existence of solutions in 2D for this model.
-Some simulations appear in a few papers (see [Goatin]) but in a slightly modified context.
+The Hughes model has been thoroughly studied during the last two decades (see [@survey]) but there exists, at the moment, no general mathematical result of existence of solutions in 2D for this model.
+Some simulations appear in a few papers (see [@Goatin]) but in a slightly modified context.
+The present package should provide a reliable and open-source solution to approximate the behavior of Hughes' model.
-We hope that this package will help formulating conjectures in the future.
+We also hope that this package will help formulating conjectures in the future.

-# Short introduction to Hughes' model
+## Introduction to Hughes' model

 The model consists in a system of two equations set on a bounded domain $\Omega \subset \mathbb{R}^2$.
 The first PDE is a vector-directed *scalar conservation law* with discontinuous flux.
 The second is an *Eikonal equation* with discontinuous source term.

-The scalar conservation law
+### The scalar conservation law
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The first equation models the flow of a density $\rho$.
 To be more precise  $\rho(t,x)$ represents the density of pedestrian at time $t$ and location $x$.
 It is bounded between $0$ and a given $\rho_{max} >0$.
 We assume that the pedestrian move with the speed of agents $v(t,x)$ at time $t$ and location $x$ following a unitary direction field $\vec{V}(t,x) \in \mathcal{S}_1$.
 Then, if we write the conservation of the mass on pedestrian on each subdomain of $\Omega$, we end up with the following scalar conservation law: